kubeedge/website/docs/setup/install-with-keadm.md

 REVISION: 1
 ```

-You can run `kubectl get all -n kubeedge` to ensure that cloudcore start successfully just like below.
+You can run `kubectl get all -n kubeedge` to ensure that Cloudcore start successfully, as shown below.

 ```shell
 # kubectl get all -n kubeedge
 NAME                             READY   STATUS    RESTARTS   AGE